Claudio-C-Santos/MS4-peacefulmind.art/README.md

 ### Features Left to Implement

 The payment flow is still in test so no actual payment is submitted, for this platform to go live this must go live too.
+Login with social media is also a feature that would help the platform to get more users to register.

 ### Known Bugs

 Below is a list of bugs/things that are not working correctly that were detected.
 These weren't corrected due to lack of time from the developer's side so they are flagged here.

 The Sort dropdown in the product pages is not working.
-The option are correctly displayed in the dropdown but does nothing when one of them is selected.
+The option are correctly displayed in the dropdown but does nothing when one of them is selected.\
 After doing the checkout it displays the order in duplicate.

 # Technologies Used